-Alternatively, we estimate the effect of mobile money in response to shocks in an instrumental variable (IV) difference-in-difference (DiD) framework, similar to the setting in Duflo (2001), Waldinger (2010), and Jack and Suri (2014), where we instrument for the mobile money adoption in households across survey waves with the information on mobile money agent's presence or distance to next mobile money agent.
-First-stage results and diagnostic tests are presented in Online Appendix Table A6, where R-squares for both instruments are close to one, ranging from 0.877 to 0.986 in Column 2, indicating that IV-DiD results merely replicate the DiD estimates.
-We present the coefficient estimates from the second-stage regression of IV-DiD for the poverty outcome alongside the DiD results in Table 3.
+Alternatively, we estimate the effect of mobile money in response to shocks in an instrumental variable DiD framework, similar to the setting in Duflo (2001), Waldinger (2010), and Jack and Suri (2014), where we instrument for the mobile money adoption in households across survey waves with the information on mobile money agent's presence/distance to next mobile money agent.
+First stage results and diagnostic tests are presented in Table A6, where R-squares for both instruments are close to one, ranging from 0.877 to 0.986 in column (2), indicating that the IV-DiD results merely replicate the DiD estimates.
+We present the coefficient estimates from the second stage regression of IV-DiD for the poverty outcome alongside the DiD results in Table 3.